 Waiving Berklee Student Health Insurance

-Massachusetts law requires all students enrolled in colleges and universities located within the state to either participate in a school-sponsored Qualifying Student Health Insurance Program (QSHIP) or provide proof of comparable coverage through their own or their family's insurance provider.
-To ensure compliance with the QSHIP law, Berklee College of Music students registered for credits are automatically enrolled in and billed for Berklee's Student Health Insurance Plan (Blue Cross Blue Shield Student Blue Plan).
+Massachusetts law requires all students enrolled in colleges and universities located within the state to either participate in a school-sponsored Student Health Program (SHP, previously called QSHIP), or provide proof of comparable coverage through their own or their family's insurance provider.
+To ensure compliance with the SHP law, all Berklee College of Music students registered for credits who do not submit an insurance waiver by the published deadline are automatically enrolled in and billed for Berklee's Student Health Insurance Plan (Blue Cross Blue Shield Student Blue PPO Plan).

-A student may waive (decline) participation in the plan and have the health insurance charge removed by submitting a Health Insurance Waiver Form.
+A student may waive (decline) participation in the plan and have the health insurance charge removed by submitting a Health Insurance Waiver Form by the posted deadline.
 If you waive Berklee's student health insurance, you are stating that you are already enrolled in a health insurance plan at a level that meets the state's minimum coverage requirements.

 The Waiver Process